List of diplomatic missions of New Zealand

 This is a list of diplomatic missions of New Zealand.
 New Zealand's Ministry of Foreign Affairs and Trade (NZMFAT) is responsible for nearly fifty embassies and consulates globally.
-The country is particularly active in the South Pacific, as well as in Asia and South America where New Zealand is expanding its commercial reach.
-There is also an extensive number of honorary consulates who represent New Zealand.
-New Zealand's diplomatic missions in the capitals of other Commonwealth countries are called High Commissions (as opposed to embassies).
+The country is particularly active in the South Pacific, as well as in Asia and South America where it is expanding its commercial reach.

+As New Zealand is a member of the Commonwealth of Nations, its diplomatic missions in the capitals of fellow member-states are called High Commissions, as opposed to embassies.

+This listing excludes honorary consulates and trade offices, except for the New Zealand Commerce and Industry Office in Taipei, which serves as a de facto embassy to Taiwan.

 History

 New Zealand independence was a gradual process, and the establishment of an independent New Zealand diplomatic service was similarly gradual.
 At first, New Zealand's foreign affairs were handled by the United Kingdom, and the only diplomacy conducted by the colonial government in New Zealand were negotiations with the British authorities.
 Relations between New Zealand and Britain were handled by an Agent-General in London, with the first being appointed in 1871.
 The title was changed to High Commissioner in 1905, reflecting the increasing autonomy of New Zealand.

 It was not until World War II, however, that New Zealand sent permanent diplomatic missions to other countries.
 To facilitate co-ordination of the war effort New Zealand established several posts in countries with which it was allied—the first was a legation in the United States in 1941.
 In 1942 and 1943, high commissions were opened in Ottawa and Canberra respectively, and in 1944, a legation was established in the Soviet Union.
 The latter was considered a striking departure from New Zealand's previous diplomatic activities—enthusiasm for the post was strongest in the governing Labour Party, and the opposition National Party later made its closure one of their campaign policies.

 The opening of these posts prompted New Zealand to establish its own foreign ministry, the Department of External Affairs.
-Created by the External Affairs Act in June 1943, the new Department incorporated an older office of the same name (dealing with island territories) and those sections of the Prime Minister's office which had previously co-ordinated diplomacy.
+Created by the External Affairs Act in June 1943, the new department incorporated an older office of the same name (dealing with island territories) and those sections of the Prime Minister's office which had previously co-ordinated diplomacy.

 In 1947, a resident trade representative was appointed in Japan, followed by the establishment of legations in Paris (1949) and The Hague (1950).
-By the late 1950s, these three posts, along with Washington, had been upgraded to embassies —.
-However, fulfilling its promise the Moscow post was closed in 1950 by the new National Party government.
-From 1955 to 1961, a string of new missions opened in Asia—Singapore, India, Thailand, Malaysia, Hong Kong, and Indonesia.
+By the late 1950s, these three posts, along with Washington, had been upgraded to embassies.
+However, the Moscow post was closed in 1950 by the new National Party government.
+From 1955 to 1961, a string of new missions opened in Asia — Singapore, India, Thailand, Malaysia, Hong Kong, and Indonesia.
 When Samoa obtained its independence from New Zealand in 1962, it became the first Pacific Island state to host a New Zealand diplomatic post.